NGC 3786

+Description

 The morphological classification of this galaxy is (R')SA(rs)a, indicating an unbarred spiral galaxy (SA) with an outer ring (R'), transitional inner ring (rs), and tightly wound spiral arms (a).
 The galactic plane is inclined at an angle of 61±2 ° to the line of sight from the Earth.
 A mini-bar structure appears in the circumnuclear region.
 It is a type 1.8 Seyfert galaxy, with a detectable X-ray emission that is being partially absorbed by warm, dusty material along the line of sight.

 The active galactic nucleus of this galaxy is driven by a supermassive black hole with an estimated mass of 5.0×10^6 Solar mass.
 An outburst from the core was observed in 1996 and a mid-infrared flare in 2022.

+Supernova

 Type Ic supernova SN 1999bu was detected from an image taken April 16, 1999.
 It was magnitude 17.5 and was located at an offset 1.3 arcsecond west and 3.1 arcsecond south of the galactic nucleus of NGC 3786.
 A possible progenitor to this core collapse supernova event was identified in 2003 from archival images.
 A second supernova, SN 2004bd, was discovered April 7, 2004.
 This was a type Ia supernova located 4.7 arcsecond west and 1.2 arcsecond south of the nucleus.